RocketPuppy/Retrograde/QUICK_START.md

 - Choose a Homeworld to serve as your identity.
 - Arrange 40 assets, upgrades, and spacecraft in any order to form your deck.
 - You may include up to 10 cards from a faction different than your Homeworld.
-- You may include multiple copies of spacecraft and upgrades.
+- You may include multiple copies of each card unless it is labelled as unique.
+Uniqueness is marked by a ◆ next to the card name.
-- You may not include more than one copy of an asset.
 - Do not shuffle.

 # Pre-game